 Childbirth educator Pauline Scott coined the phrase Optimal Fetal Positioning to describe the work of Midwife Jean Sutton.
 These two women published Understanding and Teaching Optimal Fetal Positioning in 1996.
 Two facts will help you to understand why fetal position is important:

 - Baby's rotate through the pelvis to emerge from the womb.

 - Fetal position effects the relative ease of fetal rotation and descent.

 Get the back ground on Midwife Jean Sutton's approach with OFP :

 Mom's job is to dilate, but baby' s job is to rotate.
-If we can help baby's job be easier, we can make labor easier for the mother as well.
-The 3 Principles, Balance, Gravity, and Movement can be applied to any childbirth method, whether managed or physiological to empower today's childbearing women.
+When baby's job is easier, labor is easier for mother as well.
+Spinning Babies offers 3 Principles for any childbirth method to empower childbearing women.